You can clean your ears at home with a damp washcloth or over-the-counter drops. If your ears are impacted, a doctor can remove wax buildup.

 - a cough

-The safest way to remove wax buildup from your ears is to visit your doctor.
+The safest way to remove wax buildup from your ears is to visit a doctor.
 At your appointment, your doctor can use special instruments, like a cerumen spoon, forceps, or suction device, to clear the blockage.
 Many offices also offer professional irrigation.

 If you choose to try to remove wax at home, the following are the safest methods to try on your own: